All Open A.S. Positions

 Chair(s) Emails: as-ivcrc.internalchair@ucsb.edu, as-ivcrc.externalchair@ucsb.edu, as-ivcrc.vicechair@ucsb.edu

-Isla Vista Tenants Union (IVTU) - (No Openings)
+Isla Vista Tenants Union (IVTU) - (1 Open Position)

 The Isla Vista Tenants Union (IVTU) is an organization serving the interests of Isla Vista tenants.
 We recognize the diversity of our community, and we strive to meet the different needs of our members while uniting our common interests as tenants.
 We educate tenants on their rights and responsibilities, and we act as a resource when problems occur.
 We believe people should live without the suffering that arises from discrimination, retaliation, or neglect.
 We reach out to property managers, the University, elected officials, local groups and individuals to realize our vision and address pressing tenant issues.
 In providing a service to the tenants of Isla Vista, we also hope to build a united, educated, and proactive community.